Roberto Torretti

-Roberto Torretti (February 15, 1930 - November 12, 2022) was a Chilean philosopher, author and academic who is internationally renowned for his contributions to the history of philosophy, philosophy of physics and philosophy of mathematics.
+Roberto Torretti (February 15, 1930 – November 12, 2022) was a Chilean philosopher, author and academic who was internationally renowned for his contributions to the history of philosophy, philosophy of physics and philosophy of mathematics.

 Biography

 Torretti received a doctorate from the University of Freiburg under the supervision of Wilhelm Szilasi in 1954.
-Shortly after he began lecturing in philosophy and psychology at the Institute of Education of the University of Chile in Valparaíso.
+Shortly thereafter he began lecturing in philosophy and psychology at the Institute of Education of the University of Chile in Valparaíso.
 He also worked for the United Nations before commencing an academic career that lasted for more than forty years, during which he taught philosophy in the University of Puerto Rico and the University of Chile.
 Torretti was professor emeritus of the University of Puerto Rico, and a member of the Institut International de Philosophie.
-In April 2005 Torretti was awarded an honorary doctorate by the Universitat Autonoma de Barcelona in Spain.
+In April 2005 Torretti was awarded an honorary doctorate by the Universitat Autònoma de Barcelona in Spain.
 Torretti resided in Santiago, Chile and was married to the academic and philosopher Carla Cordua.
 In September 2011 Cordua and Torretti were jointly awarded the National Prize for Humanities and Social Sciences by the Republic of Chile.

+Torretti died on November 12, 2022, at the age of 92.